-Project Goodwill and Impairment research project Paper topic Summary of discussions to date CONTACT(S) Raghava Tirumala rtirumala@ifrs.org +44 (0)20 7246 6953 Woung Hee Lee wlee@ifrs.org +44 (0)20 7246 6947
+Project Goodwill and Impairment research project Background and objectives of the research project Paper topic CONTACT(S) Woung Hee Lee wlee@ifrs.org +44 (0)20 7246 6947 Raghava Tirumala rtirumala@ifrs.org +44 (0)20 7246 6953

-This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (the Board) and does not represent the views of the Board or any individual member of the Board.
+This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (Board) and does not represent the views of the Board or any individual member of the Board.
 Comments on the application of IFRS® Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
-Technical decisions are made in public and reported in IASB Update.
+Technical decisions are made in public and reported in IASB® Update.